Or Adonai: Purpose of the world

 In the fourth division thirteen opinions are enumerated as open to speculative decision, among them the questions concerning the dissolution of the world.
 (Crescas holds the earth will pass away while the heavens will endure.)
 Have there been other worlds besides our own?
 Are the heavenly bodies endowed with soul and reason?
 Have amulets and incantations any significance?
 What are the "Shedim"?
 What about metempsychosis?

 An opponent of Maimonides on philosophical grounds, Crescas was also dissatisfied with the method of Maimonides law code, the Mishneh Torah,.
 This was due to its absence of indications of the sources, the rare mention of divergent opinions, and the lack of provision to meet new cases, owing to its neglect to establish general principles of universal application ("Or Adonai," Preface).

 If among Jews he exercised for a long time only through Joseph Albo any perceptible influence, though he was studied, for instance, by Don Isaac Abravanel, who controverts especially his Messianic theories, and by Abram Shalom in his Neveh Shalom, Crescas' work was of prime and fundamental importance through the part it had in the shaping of Baruch Spinoza's system.
 Spinoza's distinction between attributes and properties is identical with Crescas' distinction between attributes subjectively ascribed and their objective reality in God.
 The connection between Spinoza's views on creation and free will, on love of God and of others, and those of Crescas has been established by Joël in his "Zur Genesis der Lehre Spinoza's" (Breslau, 1871).

+Seven principles

+Hasdai Crescas teaches that there is the way of Torah to do with perfect view all Mitzvot, that is the service of all religious.
+All this is to obtain the “end of Torah”: good, love and joy.
+Seven principles are the divine necessity.

+Eschatology

+Ample space is then given to the end of the World, that is to the end of the universe which could dissolve into nothingness; the world (the creation and “creatures”, i.e. humankind, animals and Nature) is finite precisely because matter isn’t spiritual while spirituality falls within the scope of eternal life: the soul and body (earth in hebrew “Adamà” and Adam is the first man who is created by God from the four types of dust in the world, that is from North, South, East and West… “Memento, homo, quia pulvis es, et in pulverem reverteris“, so Adam in rabbinic literature is the correlation between spirit and matter).
+God created the World with mercy and grace and the Chakhamim, Jewish sages, deduced that God could create other worlds after the end of this one while still with the doubt whether this could persist eternally: in "Or Hashem" or “Or Adonai” and in Jewish liturgical song “Adon Olam” the end of world is mentioned, all this without reference about Olam HaBa that is true also for them in their jewish theology: